Regulation D (Reg D)

 Reg D Rule 504

-According to Reg D Rule 504, many companies can avail themselves of registration requirement exemption according to federal securities laws.
+According to Reg D Rule 504, many companies can avail themselves of the registration requirement exemption.
 This exemption can be used when offering or selling up to $1,000,000 ($1 million) of securities in any period within twelve (12) months.
 Any company can make use of this exemption only if the company is not a blank check company.
 Such companies need not file for any reports or registration filing under the Securities Act.
 The exemption also states the fact that a company is not allowed to advertise or solicit securities to the public.

 Reg D Rule 505